Tackling fraud in UK aid: country case studies

 Latest news

 We have published a review of how fraud risk is managed throughout the UK’s global network of overseas aid delivery.
-We expect the government’s response in May 2024.
+The government’s response was published in May 2024.

 Summary